 Our logical multiplication, then, satisfies the essential conditions of multiplication, has a unity, has a conception similar to that of admitted multiplications, and contains numerical multiplication as a case under it.

 (Peirce, CP 3.76 and CE 2, 376)

-There are problems with the printing of the text at this point.
-Let us first recall the conventions we are using in this transcription, in particular, for the italic 1 that signifies the dyadic identity relation and for the “antique figure one” that Peirce defines as
+There are problems with the printing of text at this point.
+To recall the conventions used in this transcription, the italic figure denotes the dyadic identity relation while the antique figure denotes what Peirce otherwise defines as

-CP 3 gives which I cannot make sense of.
-CE 2 gives the 1’s in different styles of italics, but reading the equation as makes the best sense if the “1” on the right hand side is read as the numeral “1” that denotes the natural number 1, and not as the absolute term “1” that denotes the universe of discourse.
-In this reading, is the average number of things related by the identity relation to one individual, and so it makes sense that where is the set of non-negative integers
+Collected Papers CP 3 gives which does not make sense.
+Chronological Edition CE 2 gives the 1’s in different styles of italics but reading the equation as makes better sense if the latter “1” is the numeral denoting the natural number 1 and not the absolute term “1” denoting the universe of discourse.
+The quantity is defined as the average number of things related by the identity relation to one individual, and so it makes sense that where is the set of non-negative integers

-With respect to the relative term in the syntactic domain and the number in the non-negative integers we have:
+With respect to the relative term in the syntactic domain and the number in the non-negative integers we have the following.

-And so the “number of” mapping has another one of the properties that would be required of an arrow from logical terms in to real numbers in
+At long last, then, the “number of” mapping has another one of the properties required of an arrow from logical terms in to real numbers in